---

 ### Threat model

-Assumptions: this is a personal site with minimal data collection (see [[privacy policy|Privacy Policy]]).
-Primary risks include supply‑chain vulnerabilities, XSS from user‑generated or third‑party embeds, misconfigured headers/CSP, token/secret exposure in Workers, SSRF to cloud metadata, and denial of service.
-There are no authenticated user areas.
+Assumptions: this is a personal site with limited data collection (see [[privacy policy|Privacy Policy]]).
+Primary risks include supply-chain vulnerabilities, XSS from user-generated comments or third-party embeds, misconfigured headers or CSP, token and secret exposure in Workers, SSRF to cloud metadata, OAuth failures, authorization bypass, and denial of service.
+GitHub OAuth is used for comment identity and protected MCP authorization flows.

 ### Issue severity